Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/watch-and-debug/index.md

 }
 ```

-We want to reuse our `sum` function, but we need to enhance it to allow for 3 numbers.
+We want to reuse my `sum` function, but we need to enhance it to allow for 3 numbers.
 Let's add a failing test for it.

 👉 `test/sum.test.js`